HewlettPackard/OpenShift-on-SimpliVity/README.md

 - `bindDN`: This is the LDAP user which will be used to "bind" with the LDAP directory.
 This can be the same as the one you used when configuring the identity provider
 - `bindPassword`:  This is the password for the bindDN user.

-The next block (`groupUIDNameMapping`)  let you explicitly map LDAP group names of OpenShift group names.
+The next block (`groupUIDNameMapping`)  let you explicitly map LDAP group names with OpenShift group names.
 In this example, if the group `CN=ocpadmins,CN-Users,DC=am2,DC=cloudra,DC=local` is found, it will be named `ocpadmins` in OpenShift.

 **Note**: The names are case sensitive.
 Hence `CN=xxx` is not the same as `cn=xxx`  !!!